-Allergen Beef IgG Blood Test
+Allergen Beef IgG Blood Test - NOT CURRENTLY AVAILABLE

 An allergen beef IgG blood test detects IgG antibodies within the body which are usually connected to food sensitivities.
 Having IgG antibodies is a sign that your immune system is not in balance and changes are needed.

 An allergy to meat can develop at any stage of life, and some people are at greater risk, including those with certain blood types, atopic dermatitis, past infections, tick bites, or co-existing allergies to foods.